scp756-221/course-site/docs/g1-graf/page.md

 (better still, that a problem is *about to begin*) but often do not let us diagnose exact causes.

-For the while, summarize/describe what happened and selectively hypothesize on potential causes/mechanisms.
+You will find it useful to record your observations so far and selectively hypothesize on potential causes/mechanisms.

 1. What happened to total requests and successful requests when errors began to occur?